kochetovaod/LifeMerge/Docs/LifeMerge/02_Design/UI_Kit/UI Kit & Wireframes figma.md

 Spinners & Loading Indicators

-Use circular spinners for indeterminate processes and skeleton placeholders for loading lists or cards.
+Use circular spinners for indeterminate processes and placeholders for loading lists or cards.
 Where possible, use progress bars to indicate determinate progress.
 Indicators adopt neutral or primary colours appropriate for the active theme.

 Colour Tokens